pfsense/docs/source/usermanager/locked-out-of-the-webgui.rst

 - https://www.pfsensebox:80

 The GUI protocol may be reset from the console.
-Choose to reset the LAN IP, enter the same IP, and it will prompt to reset the WebGUI back to HTTP.
+Choose to reset the LAN IP, enter the same IP, and it will prompt to reset the webGUI back to HTTP.

 Blocked access with firewall rules
 ----------------------------------

-If access to the WebGUI is denied remotely with a firewall rule, there may still be hope.
-This shouldn't happen from the LAN as there is an anti-lockout rule that maintains access to the WebGUI from that interface.
+If access to the webGUI is denied remotely with a firewall rule, there may still be hope.
+This shouldn't happen from the LAN as there is an anti-lockout rule that maintains access to the webGUI from that interface.

 Having to walk someone on-site through fixing the rule is better than